dariogentiletti/betalert/README.md

 ## Windows 10:
 * Clone the repo (or click Download on the top right of the main page)
 * Navigate in the folder that matches your OS (*windows*)
+* Open terminal in that directory
-* Open the folder 'dist'
+* Type in the terminal `pyinstaller --onefile betalert_win.py`

-* Launch the executable file
+Now you can execute the program launching the executable file located in the *dist* folder.

 #### (Optional, to add tipsters you want to be notified of)